rosystain/anime-arranger/README.md

 # Overview
-A small project to reduce workload for anime bangumi collections.
+A small project to reduce workload for anime bangumi collections.</br>
-Should work well with on_complete scripts which triggered by some Downloaders.
+Should work well with on_complete scripts which triggered by some Downloaders.</br>
+Using [Anime-Lists](https://github.com/Anime-Lists/anime-lists) to get relationship with anidb and other providers like TVDB, TMDB.</br>

 ## Useage